lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 - Positional encodings are vectors added to each input embedding, allowing the model to distinguish between words based on their positions in the sequence
 - **Why is ***sinusoidal*** relevant and useful?**
    - Allows Transformer to learn relative positions via linear functions (e.g., $\text PE_{pos+k}$​ can be derived from $\text PE_{pos}$)
-   - We all know neural nets like linear functions!
+   - you all know neural nets like linear functions!
 So it's helpful in ensuring a relationship that's understandable
 ![Positional Encoding](./images/positional_encoding.png)

 #### Residual Connections and Normalization